cgrace0044/rock-paper-scissors/README.md

 ![Site Mockup](docs/readme_images/web_display.webp)

 ## How to Play
-- The user plays  games of Rock, Paper, Scissors againsts the computer.
+- The user plays games of Rock, Paper, Scissors against the computer.
-- In each game the user can manually select their play (enter 1 for Paper, 2 for Rock and 3 for Scissors)
+- In each game, the user can manually select their play (enter 1 for Paper, 2 for Rock, and 3 for Scissors)
   - The computer's choice is randomly selected.
-  - In the case of a draw i.e. the user and the computer choose the same hand, the game is run again until there is an outright winner.
+  - In the case of a draw, i.e. the user and the computer choose the same hand, the game is run again until there is an outright winner.
   - The winner of each game is printed to the terminal.
   - The overall winner after five games have been played is also printed to the terminal.
 - The user's score is saved to the leaderboard.